zaimrofii/situmbuh-frontend/README.md

 #  siTumbuh Frontend

-The **siTumbuh Frontend** is a modern, responsive web application for teachers and parents to monitor and evaluate children's development in real-time.
-Built with **React**, **Tailwind CSS**, Next.js and integrates seamlessly with our Django backend.
+The **siTumbuh Frontend** is a modern, highly responsive web application for teachers and parents to monitor and evaluate children's development in real-time.
+Built with **Next.js**, **React**, and **Tailwind CSS**, it provides a seamless user experience across all screen sizes and integrates smoothly with our Django backend.

 ##  Features

 -  Student & Assesment management
 -  Student Attendance & Assesment feature
 -  Real-time child development dashboard
--  Daily and weekly reports
 -  AI-generated insights and suggestions
+-  Fully responsive across mobile, tablet, and desktop

 ##  Tech Stack